-Every business loan is different, but using a template helps you get started on the substance of the document while allowing you to modify it to fit your needs.
+Every business loan is different, but a template helps you get started on the document’s substance while allowing you to modify it to fit your needs.

 When to Use a Business Loan Agreement?

-Whenever you lend money to a business, you should use a business loan agreement.
-Even “small” loans to a friend’s business should be put down in writing.
+You should use a business loan agreement whenever you lend money to a business.
+Even “small” loans to a friend’s business should be written down.
 Without this writing, significant disputes may arise over repayment.
 These disputes could end up in court and you may not be able to enforce your agreement if you do not have a written business loan.